coderkd10/min-trucks-puzzle/README.md

 N+3 : >= A + n + 3(n - a)
 ...

-we see that the number of cars at Sa is monotonically increasing with each day (since a > n).
+we see that the number of trucks at Sa is monotonically increasing with each day (since a > n).
 Thus any finite number of trucks will not suffice in this senario.
 This can be avoided only when a is atleast n. i.e a >= n.
 Hence the minimum number of trucks leaving both Sa and Sb = n = max (n, m)